 - " Prioritize ease and simplicity in access/maintenance activities.
 With a non-revenue hour window of less than 3 hours, station designs should minimize the amount of maintenance required during those non-revenue hours. - Service to the station should never block or prevent access to or through the station/platform.
 Equipment handling/storage during revenue hours should not impact the passenger. - " All design must take into account maintenance activities including: cleaning, lighting repair, equipment replacement, fire protection systems, de-icing, vandalism, etc. Designs should not require unique equipment or procedures for routine maintenance.
 Designs should provide support for replacing equipment over time including tunnel ventilation equipment. - " Ensure that lighting and other elements that require servicing or cleaning are easily accessible by maintenance crews.
-Where access to equipment is required, include maintenance access panels in finished walls.

-- " Locate equipment, drains and other items requiring maintenance to eliminate or minimize the level of fall protection required.
+Where access to equipment is required, include maintenance access panels in finished walls. - " Locate equipment, drains and other items requiring maintenance to eliminate or minimize the level of fall protection required.
 Following the hierarchy of Fall Protection, the design should eliminate or minimize the need for work requiring fall protection.
+Maintenance access

-Maintenance access by ladder is allowed up to 14'.
-Maintenance access by scissor lift which can fit into a passenger elevator is up to 25'.
-Maintenance walkways, bosun's chairs, or other means of access must be provided if equipment is above 25' above finish - " Eliminate or minimize maintenance needs within 10' of the OCS.
+- criteria by ladder or by scissor lift which can fit into a passenger elevator is defined in the STRM.
+Maintenance walkways, or other means of access must be provided if equipment is beyond the reach provided by the scissor lift. - " Eliminate or minimize maintenance needs within 10' of the OCS.
 Design platform canopies for minimal maintenance due to the short maintenance window.
 Any maintenance activities provided at canopies must be accessed by safe and efficient means. - " Surfaces should be sloped to prevent accumulation of debris, especially surfaces visible to passengers. - " Ensure rainwater management includes gutters rather than relying solely on surface drainage for all areas including canopies. - " Design to prevent and discourage birds from roosting and nesting in the facility.
 This can include minimizing exposed structure with flat surfaces and sloped surfaces to reduce the reliance on bird deterrent.
 Eliminate bird perching places as much as possible. - " Attention to the details necessary for on-going maintenance during the design process contributes greatly to the success of a station over time.